HaykChilingaryan/CS35L-Team-Project/README.md

 ## Running the Application

 > [!NOTE]
-> Because the application is standalone application all the secret keys are hardcoded.
-Please be cautious while using the application.
+> Because the application is standalone application only email api keys are hardcoded.

 ```
 git clone https://github.com/HaykChilingaryan/CS35L-Team-Project.git